Fully Lattice-Linear Algorithms: Time Complexity: Lattice-Linear Algorithms

 \end{corollary}

-\textit{Remark}: In \cite{Gupta2022}, this upper bound is $n\times \Big(\sum\limits_{j=1}^r (m_j'-1)\Big)$.
-This would be correct only if the variables individually do not visit their values again.
+\textbf{\textit{Remark}}: In \cite{Gupta2022}, this upper bound is $n\times \Big(\sum\limits_{j=1}^r (m_j'-1)\Big)$.
+This would be correct if the variables individually do not visit their value again.
 However, the size of the local state can be as large as the product of the domain sizes of the individual variables.
-Then, the expression in the above corollary is applicable.
+Then, if the local states form a total order, then the expression in the above corollary is applicable.

 \begin{corollary} (From \Cref{theorem:ds-ll} and \Cref{theorem:general-convergence-time}) \Cref{algorithm:ds-ll} converges in $n$ moves. \end{corollary}

 \begin{corollary} (From \Cref{theorem:gc-ll} and \Cref{theorem:general-convergence-time}) \Cref{algorithm:gc-ll} converges in $\sum\limits_{i\in V(G)}deg(i)+1=n+2m$ moves. \end{corollary}